Mani (actor): Host

-In 2001, he hosted the first ever Road Show in Pakistan Television's history called Streets, aired on Indus Vision in which he conducts the show by asking issue-based questions to general public of Pakistan.
-He introduced road shows in Pakistan.
+In 2001, he hosted the first ever Road Show in Pakistan's Television history called Streets.
+Aired on Indus Vision, the show conducted street interviews on contemporary issues.
+He was one of the first to introduce Road Shows to Pakistan, succeeding commercially due to its authentic nature.
 He also hosted two other road shows called Road Romeo and Sarrak Chhap aired on ATV and Geo TV respectively.

 Mani is also known as the pioneer of roadshows.
-It's an honor for him to be part of the golden generation, in which he gained much attention for sweating his hard work.
-He was the one who changed the audience's viewing ability with his brilliance at acting and genuine character indulgence.
-The cast of the TV show Sub Set Hai includes Mani, Adnan Shah Tipu, Salma Hassan, and Azfar Ali.
-This TV show became a world sensation among everyone, despite its borders.
+He was a part of what is now known as the golden era of Pakistani Television.
+Mani was a part of the show Sub Set Hai including himself, Adnan Shah Tipu, Salma Hassan, and Azfar Ali.
+The show was met with great audience reception throughout the Indian subcontinent.
 Mani had been part of various music channels, such as Indus Music and The Music.

-He gave his best at street shows, where he asked for country issues.
-That was fantastic, and people loved it for being so real and oral in the community.

-A similar show Ulta Seedha, penned by Faisal Qureshi, co-hosted by Mani was also aired on Geo TV.
+A similar show Ulta Seedha, penned by Faisal Qureshi, co-hosted by Mani, was also aired on Geo TV.
 Mani then hosted the first talk show Casual for newly founded Hum TV in 2006.
-Hira and Mani initiated the show at Hum TV, specifically the Hum 2 Humara Show.
+Hira and Mani started the show at Hum TV, specifically the Hum 2 Humara Show.
 Both of them served as the show's hosts.
-They upheld their reputation as an ideal couple, receiving widespread affection from both the audience and the public.
-This show aired for about three years, during which different actors and actresses came together and found pride in being part of the TV show.
+They upheld their reputation as an ideal couple, receiving widespread affection from the audience.
+The show aired for about three years, during which time different actors and actresses came together on the TV show.